UniversalDependencies/docs/_tr/specific-syntax.md

 **We need more specific guidelines**, or maybe a new relation for marking compounds with subordinate clauses.

-## Yes/no questions an the question particle
+## Interrogative questions and the question particle

 Yes-no questions in Turkish is formed by question particle -mI (mı/mi/mu/mü).
 UD currently does not have a clear way of marking